Responsive Design (22 min)

 08 Manual vs. Auto Layout

-When configuring devices from Tablet (S), an automatic popup is displayed.
-You can choose the auto layout for Titan to automatically structure your content to display in a single column.
-The manual layout option allows you to place your content within the strip yourself.
+When configuring devices from a Tablet (S), an automatic pop-up is displayed.
+You can choose the auto layout for Titan to structure your content to display in a single column automatically.
+The manual layout option allows you to place your content within the strip.

 09 General Principles

-You need to keep in mind that each device inherits its style from the previous one, this means any changes that you make to the previous device will pull through to a smaller device.
+You need to keep in mind that each device inherits its style from the previous one.
+This means any changes that you make to the previous device will apply to a smaller device.
 Once you start to make changes to the smaller device, they will apply to that specific device only.

 If you make structural changes to the desktop strips, such as adding a column or more elements, this will automatically display on the smaller devices.